Celebrating Our Faith

 Our school follows the rich Catholic tradition and is fully immersed in the Catholic rituals.
 This means, on a practical level, that prayer takes a central focus in our school community.
 We come together as a whole school every Monday morning to recite our school prayer.

 Religious Education lessons are an integral part of our teaching and learning.
-We base religious instruction on the Religious Education program Sharing Our Story.
-This program has been endorsed by the Bishop of the Parramatta Diocese, and is mandatory across all Parramatta Catholic systemic schools.
-More information on the Sharing Our Story syllabus is available by contacting our school’s Religious Education Coordinator.
+We base religious instruction on the Religious Education program which has been endorsed by the Bishop of the Parramatta Diocese, and is mandatory across all Parramatta Catholic systemic schools.
+More information on the syllabus is available by contacting our school’s Religious Education Coordinator.